 - Laboratory Preparation: Come to class prepared.
 Please read the laboratory exercise listed for each class prior to the beginning of that class period.
 Laboratory exercises are complex, and if you do not read them before class you will have difficulty turning them in on time. - You will complete the lab exercises in the lab manual for each lab and submit it via Blackboard (as a WORD/PPT/PDF document including all the figures that you refer to) with an introduction and conclusion in your own words.
 A link will be available in each module for you to submit your lab exercise. - Grading of your laboratory exercises will be based on the quality and accuracy of the observations, explanations, answers to questions and conclusions.
-The grading of your laboratory exercises will be as follows: 5=excellent, 4=good, 3=fair, 2=poor, 1=terrible, 0=not handed in. - Late submissions are accepted (up to one week after due date) with a 20% grade reduction. - There will be Rock and Mineral identification exams. - If you miss an exam accurate documentation must be provided in order to take the exam within a one-week period, with a 20% reduction in the grade. - There will be a field trip that you will take to Central Park to study the geology of New York City.
+The grading of your laboratory exercises will be as follows: 5=excellent, 4=good, 3=fair, 2=poor, 1=terrible, 0=not handed in. - Late submissions are accepted (up to one week after due date) with a 20% grade reduction. - There will be Rock and Mineral identification exams. - If you miss an exam accurate documentation must be provided in order to take the exam within a one-week period, or another time suggested by professor with a 20% reduction in the grade. - There will be a field trip to Central Park to study the geology of New York City.
 There will be an assignment associated with this module. - There will be a geologic time group presentation that you will work on at the end of the semester.

-Course evaluation/grading: Weighting
+Course evaluation/grading: Assignments Weighting

-Assignments

-Lab exercises 25%
+Lab exercises (in class and HW) 25%

-• Exams 45%
+Exams (Minerals and Rocks) 45%

 Assignments (field trip, presentations) 25%

 Class Participation 5%